alvin562/EaseioBackendCodingExercise/README.md

 **Clone the repository**

 `git clone https://github.com/alvin562/EaseioBackendCodingExercise.git`
-`cd EaseioBackendCodingExercise`
+`cd EaseioBackendCodingExercise/EaseioBackendCodingExercise`

-Once you have the .NET SDK and dotnet CLI installed on your machine, you can start the application by running the following command in the root directory
+Once you have the .NET SDK and dotnet CLI installed on your machine, you can start the application by running the following command from the EaseioBackendCodingExercise/EaseioBackendCodingExercise directory

 `dotnet run --launch-profile https`